semgrep/semgrep-docs/docs/semgrep-app/findings.md

 **Triaging** means prioritizing a finding based on a policy or criteria set by your team or organization.
 While severity is a factor in triage, your organization may define additional criteria based on coding standards, business, or product goals.

-Semgrep App assists in the triage process through the use of **comments** and **triage**, and automatically marks findings as fixed when they are no longer found.
+Semgrep App assists in the triage process through the use of **comments**, **triage**, and automatically marks findings as fixed when they are no longer found.

 The triage statuses are as follows: